expo/expo/docs/pages/guides/prebuild.md

 '$ npx expo run:ios'
 ]} />

-If native build folders are not present, `npx expo prebuild` will be run one time for the specific platform you wish to run.
+If native build directories are not present `npx expo prebuild` will be run one time for the specific platform you wish to run.
 On subsequent uses of the run commands, you will need to manually run `npx expo prebuild` to ensure the native code is freshly synchronized with your local configuration.

 ## Platform support